The Best Coffee Cup Sizes and Why - Find The Perfect Fit

-Some coffee shops also offer an extra-large or "venti" size, which can hold around 20 ounces (590 milliliters) or more.
-This size is perfect for those who need an extra boost or who simply enjoy a larger coffee drink.
+Some places also have an extra-large or "venti" size.
+This can hold up to 20 ounces (590 milliliters) or more.
+It's ideal for those who need a big caffeine kick or just love big coffee drinks.

 Standard Coffee Cup Sizes